microfarad-de/nastia-server/README.md

 This software was named after my three-year-old daughter Nastia.

 Feel free to use and distribute the full contents of this package or parts of it according to the _GNU General Public License v3.0_.
-I hope that you find it useful.
+I hope that you find this software useful.